jbloomlab/SARS2_RBD_Ab_escape_maps/docs/index.md

 [Follow us on Twitter](https://twitter.com/jbloom_lab) if you want to get updates when more data are added.

+## Escape calculator
+The monoclonal antibody data described here is used to implement an [escape calculator](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/escape-calc/) that can estimate the antigenic effects of mutating arbitrary combinations of RBD sites.

 ## Raw data and code
 The experimental data plotted here are available in [this CSV file](https://raw.githubusercontent.com/jbloomlab/SARS2_RBD_Ab_escape_maps/main/processed_data/escape_data.csv).